An Alternative Approach to Formal Mathematics that Focuses on Communication and Accessibility: Why is an Alternative Approach Needed?

 \item[R3.] \emph{There is support for organizing mathematical knowledge using the little theories method.} This enables mathematical knowledge to be formalized to maximize clarity and minimize redundancy (as explained above).

 \item[R4.] \emph{There are several levels of supporting software.} The levels can range from just LaTeX support to a full proof assistant to an \emph{interactive mathematics laboratory (IML)}~\cite{Farmer25} that provides support for inference as well as other aspects of mathematics~\cite{CaretteEtAl21}.
 An important intermediate example is a software system that is the same as a proof assistant except it only supports the development of traditional proofs.
-Such a system would be much simpler and thus easier to both implement and learn how to use than a typical proof assistant.
+A system of this kind, a \emph{traditional-proof proof assistant}, would be much simpler and thus easier to both implement and learn how to use than a typical proof assistant.
 The user can thus choose the level of software support they want to have and the level of investment in learning the software they want to make.

 \ee These four requirements characterize the free approach.

 The free approach is intended to achieve all five benefits of formal mathematics mentioned above, but it cannot achieve the same level of assurance, as the standard approach, that the results produced are correct.
 This is because, in order to prioritize communication and accessibility over certification, the free approach does not require that all details are formally proved and mechanically checked.